A Git workflow with GitHub Desktop

 Go to File -> New repository (keyboard shortcut Ctrl/Cmd + N)

-This opens up the dialog box to create a new repository.
-You can give your repository a name, add an optional description and choose where on your computer it should be created.
-You can also initialize the repo with a REAMDE file inside.
-This is always a good idea as you can use this file to guide users (or you from the future) through the repository.
-For this example, my project looks like this:
+This opens up the dialog box below.
+You can give your repository a name, add a description (optional) and then choose where on your computer it should be created (the local path).
+If you want, you can also initialize the repo with a REAMDE file.
+This is usually a good idea as you can use this file to guide users through the repository.
+For the cook book project, my setup looks like this:

 Click on Create repository when you are done.